Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 This is a harder control problem.
 It is also where most enterprise AI strategies will quietly fail in the next two years.

 Microsoft has built impressive answers here.
 Purview's Data Map traces lineage across Azure, Power BI, and Synapse — and, through Apache Atlas hooks and REST APIs, into third-party systems.
 The Purview Data Catalog provides a shareable governance layer.
 DSPM for AI surfaces sensitive data risks in AI prompts and responses.
 The Fabric MCP Server opens this governed environment to any conforming agent.
+And now Fabric IQ adds a semantic ontology layer that makes agent reasoning over Fabric data far more reliable.

 The architectural reality